ContractsCounsel Logo

 Jump to Section

 A last will and testament review is a process of assessing a document governing an estate's allocation and division by probate courts after a person's demise.
-In addition, a living will provide comprehensive instructions regarding what to do with their leftover assets and other priceless possessions.
-Besides, the last will and testament review can also help people handle issues involving financial interests, dependents, and accounts management.
+This is different from a living will, which provides instructions for your medical care after you are no longer able to communicate those wishes on your own.
+A last will and testament review can help people review the decisions they have made involving financial interests, dependents, and accounts management.
 And with the last will and testament review, you can better evaluate your assets, designate guardians for younger dependents, and leave your possessions to your heirs.
-Your ultimate will get used by probate courts to settle your estate.
+Your will get used by probate courts to settle your estate.
+The court will also take into consideration state laws and any other relevant documents or agreements.

 How can a lawyer for the last will and testament review help you?